cloudfoundry/cf-acceptance-tests/README.md

 There is not much to configure - for now you just need to set the domain that the deployment is configured to use for the apps, and set several environment variables.

+The tests must run as a user - you must create a user and specify its credentials in the env vars.

 For example, to run these against a local BOSH lite deployment, you'll likely
 need: